 New Student Orientation

-We have an exciting and comprehensive virtual orientation program planned for this August.
+Welcome to Cornell!
+We have an exciting and comprehensive virtual orientation program planned for you.
 While we'll be online, our mission, vision, and purpose have not changed.
 Orientation will help you meet new people, begin to explore campus, learn about amazing opportunities, and make discoveries that will become part of your Cornell experience.
-It’s a unique opportunity for you to develop your network and start the academic year on a positive note.
+It’s a unique opportunity for you to develop your network and start the semester on a positive note.
 Orientation is an opportunity to try something new, talk to people you don’t know, learn about Cornell’s values and expectations, and ask any question you need answered.
 We hope you’ll continue to engage and cultivate curiosity throughout your time at Cornell.

 Make the Most of Orientation